...

 2. Turtle Beach Battle Buds

 You can get a crystal-clear boom mic, which is great for squad chats and can also be removed easily.
-Additionally, there is even a built-in mic for calls when you are out and about.
+Additionally, there is even a built-in mic for phone calls when you are out and about.
 Turtle Beach earbuds are super comfy, too, because of the swappable ear tips and stabilizers in three sizes.

 I also love the inline controls so you can adjust volume or mute the mic without fumbling.
 The 10mm speakers sound sharp, especially for the price.
 Whether you are on your phone, console, or PC, these buds work just about everywhere.